ryreed/documentation_NGINX_a/content/nginx/admin-guide/load-balancer/http-load-balancer.md

 <span id="zone"></span>
-## Sharing Data with Multiple Worker Processes
+## Share Data with Multiple Worker Processes

 If an [`upstream`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) block does not include the [`zone`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#zone) directive, each worker process keeps its own copy of the server group configuration and maintains its own set of related counters.
 The counters include the current number of connections to each server in the group and the number of failed attempts to pass a request to a server.
 As a result, the server group configuration cannot be modified dynamically.